thekrishnajeena/BrowserOS/README.md

 🔒 Privacy first - use your own API keys or run local models with Ollama.
 Your data stays on your computer.

 💡 Join our [Discord](https://discord.gg/YKwjt5vuKr) and help us build!
 Have feature requests?
-[Suggest anonymously here](https://dub.sh/nxtscape-feature-request).
+[Suggest here](https://github.com/browseros-ai/BrowserOS/issues/99).

 ## Quick start